 We’ll take them out to eat, do a fun activity together and bring them to the Homestead to have a slumber party with their cousins.

 Sometimes the activity is a live Christmas play, the Children’s museum or a drive-through Christmas light display at the lake.
-This year we’ll be taking them to a Ninja Warrior Obstacle Course.
+This year we took them to a Ninja Warrior Obstacle Course and also Rock Climbing.
 This annual experience gift is so much fun for them and us too!

 But when we gather as a family on Christmas day, although the grandkids already received their gift a couple of weeks earlier, I hate that there’s no gift for them on this day.